prosyslab/DAFL-artifact/README.md

 If you run an experiment with predefined settings (i.e., the experiment in Table 2, Figure 7, Figure 8, Figure 9, or the scaled-down version of them), bar plots are automatically generated after parsing the results.

-Checkout the pdf file that is generated under the corresponding output directory.
+Checkout the PDF file that is generated under the corresponding output directory.

 &nbsp;